 The first 4-mile section of trail connecting Glen Arbor to the Dune Climb opened June 2012 and takes your family to places like Glen Haven, DH Day, Group Campgrounds & Glen Arbor.
 In June 2014, the 5.5-mile segment from the Dune Climb to Empire opened, creating a 9.5-mile paved connection between Glen Arbor and Empire.

-As of Spring 2015, the section connecting Glen Arbor to Port Oneida, was completed.
+Since Spring of 2015, the section connecting Glen Arbor to Port Oneida, was completed.
 A beautiful winding and serene hike from Port Oneida to Bohemian Road was completed in 2016, adding a total of 7 additional miles to the Heritage Trail, including a section of boardwalk over wetlands and views of barns and historic homes included in the National parkland.

 The SBHT is being paid for by grants & private donations.
 To donate, please click here: Become a Friend of the Sleeping Bear.